Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Methodology

 \subsection{Model Overview}

-Fig.~\ref{fig_MainModel} shows an overview of our framework for addressing UDA problems.
-The model receives images from labeled source and unlabeled target domains.
-It then extracts features using a pre-trained self-supervised ViT, while its weights are frozen to ensure stability and efficiency.
-The extracted features from both domains are fed into a bottleneck composed of multiple fully connected layers to refine and condense the information.
-The bottleneck's output serves a dual purpose.
-Firstly, it inputs into the classification head to compute the CE loss on source domain.
-Secondly, it contributes to the computation of the MMD loss to minimize the distance between source and target domain distributions in RKHS to align their feature representations.
-The pseudocode for our training procedure of EUDA is outlined in Algorithm \ref{Algo_Training}.
-In the following subsections, we present different components of our model in detail.
+Figure~\ref{fig_MainModel} shows an overview of our framework for addressing UDA problems.
+The model receives images from labeled source and unlabeled target domains. {A pre-trained self-supervised ViT, denoted as the feature extractor $\phi$, extracts features from both domains while its weights remain frozen to improve stability and computational efficiency.
+The extracted features are then passed to a bottleneck $\beta$, which consists of multiple fully connected layers and refines the representations into a compact feature space.
+The output of the bottleneck serves two purposes.
+First, it is forwarded to the classification head $\psi$ to compute the CE loss on the source domain.} Second, it contributes to the computation of the MMD loss, which minimizes the distance between source and target domain distributions in RKHS and aligns their feature representations.
+Algorithm \ref{Algo_Training} presents the pseudocode of the EUDA training procedure.
+The following subsections describe each component of the model in detail.